-A Major Behaviour Incident requires a report on OneSchool alerting the School Administration.
-In some cases where student or staff safety is at risk, staff may call for immediate assistance from the school administration team.
+A Major Behaviour Incident requires a report on OneSchool alerting the appropriate Sector Line Manager.
+In some cases where student or staff safety is at risk, staff may call for immediate assistance from the school leadership team.

 In the case of more serious behaviours that impact on safety and/or the good order of the school, a number of responses and/or consequences will be identified which could include in-school suspension, suspension or exclusion / cancelation of enrolment.